Use code ESIMDB15 for 15% discount. Limited time only.

 There was never any warning that the price in basked was not the final price.

-Currently, eSIMDB lists over 90 travel eSIM brands offering service in Ghana, with a substantial collection of over 1700 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and travel duration.
+Currently, over 90 travel eSIM brands offer service in Ghana, with a substantial selection of over 1800 prepaid data plans available.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.

-Several providers currently offer unlimited data eSIM plans for Ghana, including Firsty, Roamify, Truely, Yoho Mobile, Yesim, ETravelSim, and eSIM Cards.
-It’s important to note that these plans may have limitations, such as speed throttling or a maximum speed cap (like 5Mbps with Yoho Mobile or 256kbps with Firsty).
-Pricing for these plans generally ranges from approximately $0.00 to $449.07 USD, depending on the provider and validity period.
+Several providers offer unlimited data eSIM plans for Ghana, including Roamify, Truely, Yoho Mobile, and Yesim.
+It’s important to note that speeds may be throttled with these plans, and Yoho Mobile plans have a speed limit of 5Mbps.
+Pricing for these unlimited data options generally ranges from approximately $6.50 to $449.07 USD, depending on the validity period and provider.

 Ghana's telecommunications sector is served by several major Mobile Network Operators (MNOs), each offering a range of services: